 2) Savings as a result of decreased downtime

 For many businesses, a CMMS is a stepping stone towards proactive maintenance.
-Simply put, CMMS gives you the ability to quickly (re)schedule and track all maintenance work, improve communication flow, and stay on top of your inventory, all of which can be considered pillars upon which successful proactive maintenance programs are built.
+It gives you the ability to quickly schedule and track all maintenance work, improve communication flow, and stay on top of your inventory.
+These are the pillars of a successful proactive maintenance program.

 To calculate downtime savings, you need to know 3 things:

 How much does downtime cost you (per hour)?

 How much downtime do you experience every month?

 How much downtime are you expecting to eliminate with a CMMS?

 Keep things simple.
 Don’t spend too much time on unimportant details.
 Focus on high-priority assets as their downtime is usually directly connected to losses in revenue, and that is the biggest part of the downtime cost calculation.

 Decreasing downtime is one of the big goals with a CMMS.
 Your numbers will vary from provider to provider.
 To give you a rough number to work from, Limble users have measured an average decrease in downtime of 26%.

 To calculate spare parts inventory cost savings, you need to know two things: